 All the provisions in the Field Work section also apply to independent fieldwork.
-The nature of the training, however, involves an important element of self-reliance, and students undertaking independent fieldwork (e.g. as part of their Dissertation) are necessarily responsible for their own safety in the field.
-The following guidelines MUST be followed where applicable.
+The nature of the training, however, involves an important element of self-reliance, and students undertaking independent fieldwork (e.g., as part of their Dissertation) are necessarily responsible for their own safety in the field.
+The following guidelines must be followed where applicable.

-Discuss likely safety problems and risks, and the equipment required, with your supervisor beforehand and complete a Risk Assessment Form.
+- Discuss likely safety problems and risks, and the equipment required, with your supervisor beforehand and complete a Risk Assessment Form.
 You are not permitted to carry out any independent fieldwork until this is complete.
 Failure to complete this paperwork can lead to the failure of your dissertation.
 Plan your work carefully, bearing in mind your experience and training, the nature of the terrain, and the weather.
-Be careful not to overestimate what can be achieved in a given time period.

-Ensure you are familiar with your chosen study location we appreciate that international students may choose to undertake field study in their country of origin, which may be a region with which course leaders are unfamiliar.
-In such cases, students will be expected to provide a safety brief to their supervisor setting out, for example, levels of street crime, recent disease outbreaks, road safety conditions and other risks for the region before the study will be approved.
-Similarly, students may decide to undertake study in regions of the UK with which they are unfamiliar.
-It is strongly suggested that students visit and familiarise themselves with their chosen study sites before writing their project proposal.
+Be careful not to over-estimate what can be achieved in a given time period. - Ensure you are familiar with your chosen study location.
+We appreciate that international students may choose to undertake field study in their country of origin, which may be a region with which course leaders are unfamiliar.
+In such cases, students will be expected to provide a safety brief to their supervisor setting out, for example, levels of street crime, recent disease outbreaks, road safety conditions and all other relevant risks for the region before the study will be approved.
+Similarly, students may decide to undertake study in regions of the UK with they are unfamiliar.
+It is strongly suggested that students have visited and familiarised themselves with suggested UK study sites before writing their project proposal.

 Leave information about your route each day with a colleague or a local person that you trust.
 Never break arrangements to report your return.
 If camping, it is desirable to do so near habitation.
+Check in regularly with your chosen person.
+We recommend communicating your position using the app 'what3words'.
+This converts your location into three words to allow for geolocation.